Seattle City Council approves $10 late fee cap for renters

 The new bill also prohibits landlords from charging for various types of notifications, or other so-called “junk” fees, in an effort to reduce compounding debt for people struggling to pay for housing.

-The council approved the bill with a 7-2 vote, with Councilmembers Alex Pederson and Sara Nelson voting against it, and it now advances to Mayor Bruce Harrell’s desk.
+The council approved the bill with a 7-2 vote, with Councilmembers Alex Pedersen and Sara Nelson voting against it, and it now advances to Mayor Bruce Harrell’s desk.

 The $10 cap mirrors existing laws in Burien and Auburn.
 Councilmember Kshama Sawant said the bill would make sure renters do not face compounding or exorbitant late fees, which can result in evictions.